 Personal Income Tax Discoveries

 The Vermont Department of Tax regularly conducts the following four Personal Income Tax (PIT) discoveries:

 - CP2000 Discovery: A notice containing preliminary findings is mailed to a taxpayer based on information the Internal Revenue Service (IRS) has identified as being under reported, which information appears to not be considered on the Vermont tax return filed.

 - IRMF Non-Filer Discovery: A notice is mailed to the taxpayer when the Department has information that indicates a strong possibility a Vermont Personal Income Tax return should have been filed.
 The estimated tax liability on the preliminary notice is based on data received from the IRS and other information available to the Department.
 The preliminary notice indicates the taxpayer needs to file a return or let us know why they believe they do not have a filing requirement in Vermont.

 - IMF Non-Filer Discovery: This discovery covers situations where the taxpayer has filed a Federal return but did not file a Vermont Income Tax.
 The estimated tax liability on the preliminary notice is based on data received from the IRS and other information available to the Department.
 The preliminary notice indicates the taxpayer needs to file a return or let us know why they believe they do not have a filing requirement in Vermont.

 - Discrepancy Discovery: This discovery covers situations where the taxpayer has filed a Federal return and a Vermont Return, and it’s believed there is under reported financial income.
 The estimated tax liability on the preliminary notice is based on data received from the IRS and other information available to the Department.
 The preliminary notice indicates the taxpayer needs to file an amended return or let us know why they believe they do not have to amend.

-Over the course of 2021, we plan to release mailings involving these programs.
+Over the course of the year, the Department plans to release various mailings involving these programs.